|

 ill-treatment of detainees have also been subjected to police intimidation,

-(C) The alleged intimidation of Lieutenant Oleg Batourin
+as the following case reveals: (C) The alleged intimidation of Lieutenant Oleg Batourin

 While the main Freedom March demonstration, referred to above, reportedly